elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 Announcement was made that the semi-annual meeting of the Executive Board for the consideration of names presented for membership was postponed until January 10th;--no names having been officially received.

 It was moved by Miss [Mary F.] Grace that a resolution of sympathy be passed and tendered to the Recording Secretary in her bereavement.
-This resolution, seconded by Mrs. [Henry H.] Eames, and carried, was duly formed and forwarded by the Corresponding Secretary.
+This resolution, seconded by Mrs. [Caroline S.] Eames, and carried, was duly formed and forwarded by the Corresponding Secretary.

 Miss [Edith] Duer then moved that an alteration be made in Article IV, Section 5 of the Constitution, and Mrs. [Rebecca] Griffin suggested an amendment.[^IV]
 [^IV]: This section of the Club constitution appears to have involved the methods by which new members would be voted in.

 This matter was carried over to be proposed and voted upon at the next meeting of the Club on January 10th.

-The first literary article of the programme was by Mrs. [John A.] Sloan.
+The first literary article of the programme was by Mrs. [Morton Wortham] Sloan.
 It gave a careful and artistic account of "The Influence of Egyptian and Assyrian Art upon the Greeks."
 It treated of the Country's geographical disadvantages, physical limitations, and necessary conservatism, evolving eventual[l]y that marvellous sculpture which is still young today to its wisest interpreters.

 The second paper was presented by Miss [Alice] Morison, and was a thorough and interesting description of "The Temple of Mike Apteros, and its relation to Greek Architecture."